AndreProenza/AndreProenza/README.md

 <h5> A programming enthusiast passionate about software</h5>

 <h6>Two facts you need to know about me:
-I'm passionate about building beautiful and reliable software systems, and a "part-time" traveler.
+I'm passionate about building beautiful UI's and reliable software systems, and a "part-time" traveler.
 I believe that the greatest source of knowledge lies in experiences. </h6>